BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 _So, are you going to create an `ALU` module ?
 And by the way, why did not you create a `Decoder` module, and a `RegisterBank` module ?_

-My very first design used multiple modules and multiple register files, for a total of 1000 lines of code or so, then Matthias Koch wrote a monolithic version, that fits in 200 lines of code.
+My very first design used multiple modules and multiple files, for a total of 1000 lines of code or so, then Matthias Koch wrote a monolithic version, that fits in 200 lines of code.
 Not only it is more compact, but also it is much easier to understand when you got everything in one place.